SumitsHub/learn-react/01-fundamentals/README.md

 ```

 - formatting
-  - opening tag in the same line as return or ()
+  - opening tag in the same line as return or use ()

 ```js
 function Greeting() {